English | Help | Sign in

 • Delete the selection by clicking the trashcan icon.
 (You can also use the Delete key on your keyboard to remove the currently active selection at any time.)

-• Manually edit Width and Height to change the size of the panel.
-(Or, use the Select tool as described above.)
+• Manually edit Width and Height in pixels to change the size of the pane precisely.

-• Manually edit Left and Top pixel coordinates to change the position of the panel.
-(Or, use the Select tool as described above.)
+• Manually edit Left and Top pixel coordinates to change the position of the panel precisely.

 • Adjust the percentage in Opacity to change the transparency of masking around the current panel.